Christopher E. Collins Associate Attorney

 Chris is an experienced negotiator and had the privilege of representing the United States in the International Negotiation Tournament in Lucerne, Switzerland.
 He also represented Liberty School of Law in the National Moot Court Tournament, an invitation-only event reserved for the top 16 programs in the nation.

 Chris graduated law school magna cum laude and received awards in Trial Advocacy, Appellate Advocacy, Criminal Justice, Constitutional Law, and Contracts.
+Chris is admitted to practice in the United States District Court for Western and Eastern Districts of Virginia.

 - Washington & Lee University, cum laude